 Employers are looking for students who have developed the multi-disciplinary and critical thinking skills necessary to better understand our globally connected and diverse world.
 Students who major in sociology will leave with training in research design and methodology, and communication skills that are useful in a wide range of careers.

-Why is the University of Mississippi a good place to study sociology?
+Why is UM a good place to study sociology?

 The sociologists have areas of specialization that include race and ethnicity, gender and sexuality, inequalities and stratification, community development, medicine and health, place and environment, population, culture, social psychology, science, politics and social change, family, religion, crime, deviance, work, and economy and organizations.

 The Center for Population Studies and the McLean Institute for Public Service and Community Development, as well as coursework in the major support service learning, study abroad, research assistantships, field schools, and internships focused on health, economic development, and social justice.
 Students are currently working with the citizens in many communities in the state (and abroad) on social change projects.